Kurocado-Studio/platform/Writerside/topics/DevExp.md

 3. **Client Collaboration**
    - The Dev Experience solutions (e.g., axios wrappers, form libraries, and custom hooks) will serve as transparent, cost-free resources for clients and other boutique studios.
-By making these libraries openly available, we empower external teams to understand, influence, and adapt the underlying architecture to suit their specific needs.
+By making these libraries openly available, we empower external teams to do business with the studio.

 ## Scope & Constraints